ocaml/oasis/doc/ext/README.txt

-For licensing problem, no external documentation is included.
+Because of licensing issues, no external documentation can be included.

 You can run "sh fetch-doc.sh" to get required external documentation.